Yoav666s/dnd-wiki/collections/_classes/nornfeld/detective/investigator.md

 source: "Survivor's Guide to Morgenfell"
 ---

+#
+Starting at 3rd level when you choose this field, when you take the [[Help]] action

 # Thoughtful Phrasing
-Starting at 3rd level when you choose this field, you gain a bonus to Charisma checks equal to your Intelligence modifier.
+Starting at 3rd level, you gain a bonus to Charisma checks equal to your Intelligence modifier.